 In the first Female Prisoner Scorpion film, when Matsu gets thrown into solitary but an unfamiliar prisoner who can't stop asking questions is also put in her cell, she is suspicious - so she seduces the new inmate.
 Turns out she's a guard after all, and she ends up in the warden's office, being stripped by the other guards to reveal she's covered in lovebites and begging to be let back into the cell 'to try again'.

 Jessica Rabbit of Who Framed Roger Rabbit is so sexy and gorgeous that she has a ton of female fans that have said they would switch teams for her.

 Lots of women deeply empathize with Frollo for lusting over Esmeralda.

-The character of Sgt.
-Tamora Jean Calhoun from Wreck It Ralph has also picked up a rather solid female fanbase as well.
+Sgt.
+Tamora Jean Calhoun from Wreck-It Ralph has also picked up a rather solid female fanbase as well.

 China Sorrows from Skulduggery Pleasant makes everyone fall in love with her at first sight, male and female alike.

 The Lady of the Green Kirtle in The Silver Chair.
 She's described as very beautiful and charismatic, and before she learnt who she truly was, Jill Pole was pretty much goo-gaa over her.